utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

                 - getattr: pspace
                 - getattr: default

-    Note that this is the *default* configuration, meaning that all parameters that were specified as a sweep dimensions are set to their default values.
+    Note that this is the *default* configuration, meaning that all parameters that were specified as a sweep dimension are set to their default values.
     To select a parameter that was part of a sweep, it needs to be extracted via ``select_and_combine`` and assembled into an array of the same shape as the parameter space used in the sweep.

-* If using the default universe configuration in multiple plots, it makes sense to define a YAML anchor for it in order to reduce copy-paste:
+* When using the default universe configuration in multiple plots, it makes sense to define a YAML anchor for it, in order to reduce copy-paste:

     .. code-block:: yaml